larham/opportunities/README.md

 org=my-org-name
 ```

-To use a properties file, invoke Opportunity and supply the path to your properties file as the first argument, like so:
+To use a properties file, invoke `opportunity.py` and supply the path to your properties file as the first argument, like so:

 `./opportunities.py <my properties file>`